PDL Language Tutorial

 Function Definition

 PDL also supports function definitions to make it easier to reuse code.
-Suppose we want to define a translation function that takes a string and calls a falcon model for the translation.
+Suppose we want to define a translation function that takes a string and calls a Granite model for the translation.
 This would be written in PDL as follows (file):

-description: function def and call
+description: Function def and call

 text: